Texas Health and Human Services Commission

 - and the facility is in compliance with the provisions of its license and contract regarding the eviction of members, the facility evicts the member on the date provided on the written eviction notice.

-If the member does appeal within the 10-day adverse action period, SPSU notifies the MCO, MEPD and Health Plan Operations.
+If the member does appeal by the effective date of the action on Form 2065-D, PSU notifies the MCO, MEPD and Health Plan Operations.
 The member may receive other services, but remains ineligible for AL until all outstanding payments are made.

 7250 Standards for Operation